dprojects/Woodworking/Docs/README.md

 	**New significant changes since the last release 0.23 stable:**

+    * new tool to create panels from wires (wires2pad)
+    * new tool to add external geometry in sketch (addExternal)
+    * improve Copy by Edge and Mirror option for more complex objects (magicMove)
+    * add Clone option to Mirror as default (magicMove)
     * drawer series with front outside ( Blum, Hafele, GTV, Amix )
     * drawer series with front inside ( Blum, Hafele, GTV, Amix )
     * add custom front overlap for drawer (magicStart)